 Diarrhea in dogs can be small bowel diarrhea or large bowel diarrhea.
 In small bowel diarrhea, your fur-baby's poo will probably be in large volumes and mostly watery.
 This type of diarrhea can immediately cause dehydration and imbalance of electrolyte levels in the body.
 While large bowel diarrhea includes either the colon or the lower bowel.
 You will most likely notice constant episodes of your fur-baby straining, feeling uneasy and passing only small but bloody, soft and mucus-like stools.

 You know your fur-baby best.
-If you feel like your dog is having diarrhea, but is still his usual happy-go-lucky self, still eats his meals, and still plays, then you can probably use home medications and continue observing him for the next few days.
-But if you think your fur-baby is unwell, you can immediately contact your vet so he can make a proper diagnosis.
+If you feel like your dog is having diarrhea, but is still their usual happy-go-lucky self, still eats his meals, and still plays, then you can probably use home medications and continue observing them for the next few days.
+But if you think your fur-baby is unwell, you can immediately contact your vet so they can make a proper diagnosis.